 10. Don’t Shop When You’re Having a Tough Day

 Emotional spending can cause you to light your wallet on fire essentially.
 Buying things when you’re in a bad mood to help you feel better may seem like it helps short term, but what it’s doing is making you rely on spending cash instead of coping with whatever it is that’s bothering you.
 Instead, finding free things to do to help you get through your tough day is more productive.
-This includes, as mentioned earlier, reading, writing, playing a game, exercising, going for a walk, and more.
+This includes reading, writing, playing a game, exercising, going for a walk, and more.

 Here are some more examples on how to curb emotional spending.